 Once you're out on the lake for a day of fishing, the last thing you want is to realize you left an important piece of gear (or your lunch) back on shore.

 It's important that you get freshwater fish on ice as fast as you can if you want them to keep.
 If you bring a cooler with built-in rod holders like this one from ENGEL USA, you can even free up your hands.

 Give yourself an edge and catch more fish using a bit of technology.
 A good depth finder helps you pick the right spot.
-A fish finder gives you even more advantage (many units can do both).
+A fish finder gives you even more advantages (many units can do both).